kaifcs/CiViQ/docs/features/AUTHORIZATION.md

   caller never receives `assignedOfficer`, `assignedDepartment`, `photoUrl`, `resolutionNote`, `location.coords` or `location.address`, so the public view exposes neither the reporter's exact whereabouts nor the internal workload.
   See *Complaint payload redaction* below.
+The `?department` and `?assignedOfficer` filters are gated on the same rule and **ignored without a session**, so the redaction cannot be reversed by filtering: membership of a filtered result would prove the assignment, and `X-Total-Count` would count it exactly.
 The list is also **capped at 200 records** without `?page`/`?limit`, so being public does not make it a way to pull an unbounded collection in one request.
 - `GET /stats` returns city-wide counts only — no documents.
 It is what the public dashboard reads instead of counting a downloaded table, and it discloses strictly less than the list: every figure summarises `status`,